DAY 01: ARRIVE PARO – THIMPHU

-Drive over the Dochu-La pass (3,100 meters), which on a clear day offers an incredible view of Himalayan peaks before descending into balmy Punakha valley (about 3 hrs total driving time).
-The drive through the countryside affords a glimpse of everyday life in this most remote of Himalayan kingdoms.
-In the Dochu-La area there are vast Rhododendron forests that grow to tree size and bloom in late April/early May covering the mountains in a riot of glorious spring colour.
+Late in the day leave Thimphu for Punakha over the Dochu-La pass (3,100 meters), which on a clear day offers an incredible view of Himalayan peaks before descending into balmy Punakha valley (about 3 hrs total driving time).

 Punakha was the ancient capital of Bhutan.
-On arrival, visit Punakha Dzong, the “Palace of Great Happiness” built in 1637 by the Shabdrung, the ‘Unifier of Bhutan’.
-It is situated at the confluence of the Mo Chu and Pho Chu (Mother and Father Rivers) and is the winter headquarters of the Je Khenpo and hundreds of monks who move en masse from Thimphu to this warmer location.
+Visit Punakha Dzong, the “Palace of Great Happiness”.
+Built in 1637 by the Shabdrung, the ‘Unifier of Bhutan’, Punakha Dzong is situated at the confluence of the Mo Chu and Pho Chu (Mother and Father Rivers).
+It is the winter headquarters of the Je Khenpo and hundreds of monks who move en masse from Thimphu to this warmer location.
 The three story main temple of the Punakha Dzong is a breathtaking example of traditional architecture with four intricately embossed entrance pillars crafted from cypress and decorated in gold and silver.
 It was here in 1907 that Bhutan’s first king was crowned.